rotundasoftware/cartero/README.md

 │       └── view_map.json                                                   /* view map */
 ```

-Each subdirectory in the output directory corresponds to a particular package or parcel, and is named using that package or parcel's unique id.
-Each package or parcel directory contains all the assets specific to that package and has the same directory structure of the original package.
-Additionally, parcel directories contain the js and css bundles for the parcel, as well as an `assets.json` file, which enumerates all the assets that need to be loaded by the parcel's view.
-Finally, the `view_map.json` file contains a hash that maps view paths to parcel ids.
+* Each subdirectory in the output directory corresponds to a particular package or parcel, and is named using that package or parcel's unique id.
+* Each package or parcel directory contains all the assets specific to that package and has the same directory structure of the original package.
+* Parcel directories also contain the js and css bundles for the parcel, as well as an `assets.json` file, which enumerates the js/css assets that need to be loaded by the parcel's view.
+* The `view_map.json` file contains a hash that maps view paths to parcel ids.

 At runtime, the Cartero hook, when given the path of a view, looks up the id of the view's parcel in `view_map.json`, and then parses the `assets.json` in the parcel's directory in order to return the assets needed by that view.

 ## Resolving asset urls